Vherus/mxtoolbox-php-api/README.md

 $mxtb = new \Mxtb\MxToolbox($apiKey);
 ```

-By default, the wrapper is set to use HTTPS.
-To use HTTP, provide false as the second parameter during construction
+The wrapper is set to use HTTPS by default.
+Passing false as an optional second parameter during construction will enforce the use of HTTP

 ```php
 $mxtb = new \Mxtb\MxToolbox($apiKey, false);